 In her free time, Lisa enjoys reading, taking long walks with her dog, going to the beach, and spending time with her husband and their four children.

 Lisa Shannon, Ph.D.
-Director of Research and Evaluation
+Vice President of Research and Evaluation

 Ms. Beverly (Bev) Bunch has over three decades of experience in administration and fiscal management.
 She has worked for the federal government on the Welfare to Work grant, for the Charlottesville Social Services Department, and for a Virginia government agency.
 Bev joined Magnolia Consulting in 2010.
 As executive assistant at Magnolia, she prepares study evaluation and orientation materials, coordinates travel for the organization, and maintains vital employee and company records.